SeshaPhaniVV/LogAnalyzer/README.md

    OutputPath : The path to copy the output

 ``
-hdfs dfs -get output logAnalyzerOutput
+hdfs dfs -get output logAnalyzerOutput // copies the output into your local ``
-``

 Now output is copied to logAnalyzerOutput from hdfs output directory